atcwells/responsive-route-manager/README.md

 ## Options

-  - `logger` Collection (optional, default: `sessions`)
-  - `folder` Collection (optional, default: `sessions`)
-  - `mountPath` Collection (optional, default: `sessions`)
+  - `logger` A logger object which exposes methods 'info', 'error', 'warn', 'debug'.
+Otherwise messages are logged to the console.
+  - `folder` Folder which should be inspected for the lifetime of the application for changes/insertions.
+  - `mountPath` URL Path upon which the assets should be mounted.
   - `clientType` Coresponds to the filename of one of the files in the 'client_types' folder.
-Defines the type of
+Defines the type of asset to be maanged.

-Route manager which updates according to watched files.
-Configurable programmatically
+## Client Types

+Current client types are:

+  - `functional-api` An API which takes in POST parameters and responds using logic defined by a piece of middleware.
+  - `static` A server which responds to new files creating new routes as they are required.
+A replacement for statically passing a whole folder.

 ## Example